asleep-cult/typethon/README.md

     def f(self: Self) -> Self:
         return self

-# Alternatively, Self can be used to define a function on a class outside of
+# Alternatively, Self can be used to define a function on a type outside of
-# the class.
-Self can be bound to another type using the Self(T) syntax.
+# the type by binding it with the Self(T) syntax.

 def g(self: Self(Identity)) -> Self:
     return self